darkfire000/gsc-rust/README.md

 ### Considerations

 Because Game Server Containers are designed to be as close to zero-configuration as possible, configuration was sacrificed for convention and stability.
 This _shouldn't_ mean anything to the end user, however if you are interested in poking around at the Dockerfile and other configuration bits, there are things to be aware of.

-#### Hardcoded Configuration
-The ``SERVER_ID`` is hardcoded in the Dockerfile.
-This value is used by the server to locate the directory where the Rust data files are kept and if it changes, things break.
-On the flipside if you *must* change it for whatever reason, simply change the _value_ of SERVER_ID in the Dockerfile itself everything should work fine.